 The online communities built around traditional wet shaving are a living encyclopaedia of information, techniques and advice for the fledgling razor wielder.
 To the noob, though, encyclopaedias can be overwhelming in scale, even more so when they're extremely interested in showing everyone how many silvertip brushes and bottles of aftershave they have.
 A concise overview is desirable, else how is one to know if one is even interested?

-First, some reasons why you might not care about this article at all:
+First, the only two reasons why you might not care about this article at all:

 - You're a hippie and don't shave anything, at all, ever.